 NOW THEREFORE BE IT RESOLVED that CLUB 20 supports the historic distribution of Federal Mineral Lease (FML) payments which provides for a 50:50 split between the federal government and the states of origin; and

-BE IT FURTHER RESOLVED that CLUB 20 urges Congress to utilize the pending Supplemental Appropriations Bill to repeal its previous action.
-Which reduced the states’ share of FML revenues from 50% to 48%, and if such a repeal cannot be accomplished, CLUB 20 urges Congress to recapture the states’ lost revenue retroactively; and
+BE IT FURTHER RESOLVED that CLUB 20 urges Congress to utilize the Supplemental Appropriations Bill or other appropriate means to repeal its previous action, which reduced the states’ share of FML revenues from 50% to 48%, and if such a repeal cannot be accomplished, CLUB 20 urges Congress to recapture the states’ lost revenue retroactively; and

-BE IT FURTHER RESOLVED that CLUB 20 opposes the redirectionucion of these funds away from the impacted communities for any reason.
+BE IT FURTHER RESOLVED that CLUB 20 opposes the redirection of these funds away from the impacted communities for any reason.